sethvincent/development-environments-for-beginners/chapters/10-javascript.md

 # Javascript

 Javascript is a ubiquitous language.
-It's getting first class support in various operating sytems, you can use it on the server with node.js, and developing javascript applications that are largely front-end code is becoming a popular and pragmatic practice.
+It's getting first-class support in various operating sytems, you can use it on the server with node.js, and developing javascript applications that are largely front-end code is becoming a popular and pragmatic practice.

-We'll cover javascript on the server using node.js, and briefly cover javascript in the browser.
+We'll cover javascript on the server using node.js and briefly cover javascript in the browser.

 Javascript development tools have recently seen a big burst of growth thanks to node.js.